WSU-TurtleRabbit/2025-TeamControl/README.md

 TODO (What code is actually interesting for the students?)

-robot - Movement.py
+goToPoint function is located here: src/TeamControl/robot/Movement.py

-SSL/grSim - Entry point to run the simulation
+Entry point for the grSim simulation: src/TeamControl/SSL/grSim/sandbox.py

 ## Running code in grSim